 Decomposing tenths & hundredths

-Directions: Using the digits 0 to 9, no more than one time each, to fill in the boxes to decompose 1 1/10.
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box to make the equation true.

 Hint